 As difficult as it may be to drag yourself from enjoying a hot mineral pool or soaking in a mud bath, you must.
 The wineries, restaurants, and other sights in this corner of the Napa Valley must be explored.

 Constructed in 1888 by its founder Alfred Tubbs, the Chateau is unique in the Napa region.
 Montelena resembles an English Gothic castle and is made from stone.
 Built into the side of a hill with thick stone walls, it makes it easy to regulate and maintain a steady temperature.
 Which in turn aids in the production of top-notch wines.
 1429 Tubbs Ln Calistoga, California.
 Pet-friendly.
 Website.

 Castello di Amorosa

 Smaller, family-owned wineries can be found all over Calistoga.
-Some offer bed and breakfast style accommodation, many have excellent restaurants located on site, and virtually all offer guided tours and tastings.
-Rare and specialty wines can be purchased in the winery stores, and make great gifts for those who got left at home.
+Some offer bed and breakfast style accommodation, many have excellent restaurants located on-site, and virtually all offer guided tours and tastings.
+Rare and specialty wines can be purchased in the winery stores and make great gifts for that left at home.

 Downtown Calistoga Tasting Rooms

 There are about a dozen tasting rooms in Calistoga’s downtown area.
-Olabisi Wines 1226 Washington St, Huge Bear Wine on Lincoln Avenue and Tank Garage Winery located in a 1930 gas station Foothill Blvd are popular places to taste wine.
-If you have your four-legged friend along on this trip Romeo Vineyards and Cellars on Lincoln Ave is pet-friendly.
+Olabisi Wines 1226 Washington St, Huge Bear Wine on Lincoln Avenue, and Tank Garage Winery located in a 1930 gas station Foothill Blvd are popular places to taste wine.
+If you have your four-legged friend along on this trip, Romeo Vineyards and Cellars on Lincoln Ave are pet-friendly.